 Contract boundary is used to determine the start and end points of coverage in order to identify cash flows for inclusion in the measurement of an insurance contract under AASB 17.
+In applying the standard, the Group has reviewed its health insurance, life insurance and reinsurance contracts and considered the contract boundary for each type of policy.
 The Group's private health insurance policies have a contract boundary at the first renewal date after the annual premium increase each year on 1 April.
 HCF Life yearly renewable term products and accident products contract boundary has been assessed to be the next policy renewal date.
 For stepped premium products the renewal date with a pricing increase forms the contract boundary.
 For whole of life products the contract boundary is assessed as long term.
 Cash flows within the boundary of a reinsurance contract held arise from substantive rights and obligations of HCF Life as the holder of the contract.